 Equipment procurement is essential to building a successful Safe Patient Handling program.

-Along more general lines of thinking, organizations often approach patient-lift equipment procurement as simply the means towards providing a justifiable solution to protecting staff from injuries.
-What is typically not taken into consideration before making these capital equipment investments include: the type of equipment (Total Assist, Moderate Assist, and Lateral Transfer Devices), necessary quantities needed to address injury challenges, and the accessories or “slings” required to operate the equipment consistently and efficiently.
-Though it is a must that these necessities are taken into consideration, the long-term significance for having patient-lift equipment included as a clinical operational norm is critical when setting new budgets for future project renovations and expansions into patient-care areas which will more than likely require patient-lift equipment.
+Along more general lines of thinking, organizations often approach patient-lift equipment procurement as simply a way to provide staff a suitable solution for protecting against patient handling injuries.
+What is typically not taken into consideration before making these type of capital equipment investments are: the functional characteristics of various types of equipment (Total Assist, Moderate Assist, and Lateral Transfer Devices), quantities needed to address average patient census, and the accessories or “slings” required to ensure mechanical lifts are consistently available for staff to use.
+It is essential that these considerations are applied, should a Safe Patient Handling and Mobility program stand a chance of being sustained over the long-term.

 In pursuit of decreasing employee injuries related to lifting and handling patients, a Safe Patient Handling program is more likely to be successful when patient-lift equipment is limited to 1 equipment manufacturer but certainly no more than 2 companies per implementing organization.
-This concept or philosophy is centered upon considering the new workload requirements that the injury prevention program will create for hospital departments that provide support services to patient-care areas.
-Upkeep processes to include equipment maintenance, laundering, distribution, and cleaning, are simplified when product IFUs (Instructions For Use) are limited to learning one company opposed to multiple.
+This concept or philosophy takes into consideration the new workload requirements that this type of injury prevention program creates for hospital ancillary departments that provide support services to direct patient-care areas.
+Upkeep processes to include equipment maintenance, laundering, distribution, and cleaning, are simplified when product IFUs (Instructions For Use) are limited to understanding one or two company’s products opposed to multiple.

-The assurance that you will have when working with The RP Hawkins Group is that our motivation is not in selling equipment.
-The recommendations that we make to our clients are based solely on assessed organizational injury prevention needs and employing the processes we know will work to create a successful Safe Patient Handling program.
+The assurance that you will receive when working with The RP Hawkins Group is that our motivation is not to sell our clients patient-lift equipment.
+Our recommendations are based solely on assessed injury prevention needs.
+We specialize in strategy development while focusing our attention on implementing processes we know will work to create a successful Safe Patient Handling program.

-Contact Roric to discuss how to transform the success of your organization.
+Contact Roric to discuss how to procure patient-lift equipment for your organization.